Imlay Innovation Fund

 - Please note that even if a collaborative, cross-institutional team has already been formed, applicants are encouraged to contact one of the above advisors to discuss the project prior to submission.

 Pre-proposal review will be conducted by a team of subject matter experts to identify the proposals with the highest likelihood of being funded.
-PIs whose proposals are selected will be notified by April 1 and invited to submit a full proposal.
-PIs whose pre-proposals are not selected will receive feedback from the initial review.
+Selected will be invited to submit a full proposal by March 1st.
+ALL proposals will receive feedback from the initial review.

 Full proposal and oral pitch